stjfs03/Project2/README.md

 points, the current hit points will be reduced to the maximum.
 The initial maximum hit points for a clan member is capped at 1000.

 There are two types of clan members: warriors and healers.
-When one of your clan members interacts with another participant of the melee, the `decideActionPoints()` method will be called.
+However, you can have different varients of warriors or healers such as assassins, barbarians, etc. When one of your clan members interacts with another participant of the melee, the `decideActionPoints()` method will be called.
 This provides your `ClanMember` with the type, clan ID, current number of hit points, and current maximum number of hit points of the other `ClanMember` in the interaction. `decideActionPoints()` then returns the number of action points to perform this interaction.
+The melee interaction is better explained later in the Melee Action.

 `decideActionPoints()` relies on an `ActionPointDecider` object to get the number of action points to perform.
 The `ClanMember` constructor requires an